-If $1/l^{2}=\Lambda$ is the cosmological constant, then we identify the Euler class the Palatini's action plus the cosmological constant in Eq.(\ref{27}).
-From this action, we obtain two equations of motion, the zero torsion condition which means that allows the spin connection to be written in terms of the tetrad field, and when we substitute back into the second equation of motion, we arrive to the Einstein's equations with cosmological constant.
+where we identify the Euler class, the Palatini action and the cosmological constant term.
+From this action, we get the zero torsion condition that allows the spin connection to be written in terms of the tetrad field and when substituted in the equation of motion, we arrive to the Einstein's equations with cosmological constant.